-If you ever watch the IT press, you will have probably heard of company names such as Red Hat, Mandriva , Canonical (Ubuntu) and Novell (SuSE).
+If you ever read the IT press, you may have heard of the larger Linux company names such as Red Hat (RHEL/CentOS/Fedora), Canonical (Ubuntu) and SuSE.
 There are literally thousands of other smaller companies and organisations that also make Linux distributions.
 Examples of which can be seen on websites like distrowatch.

 In any distribution, the fundamentals stay the same:

 - There is always a Linux Kernel.
 This is the core component of the Linux operating system which Linus Torvalds wrote back in 1991 (It’s got thousands of contributors now!).
 The kernel is the interface between the hardware on your computer (keyboards, mice, displays, etc) and the software.

 - The default GNU software (tools like bash – ls, rm, etc).
 These are mainly command-line based utilities which make a core (but critical) part of any UNIX system.
 Think of it as if the kernel is the bus between the hardware and the software, think of these like the tool-kit you need to keep the bus on the road!